gitcoinco/grants-stack/packages/grant-explorer/docs/DEV.md

 ## Development

-This section documents the basics running instructions on running / developing on the round-explorer package.
+This section documents the basics running instructions on running / developing on the grant-explorer package.

 ### Pre Requisites